-They can be applied to acrylic, ceramics, concrete, fabric, fiberglass, glass, MDF, metal tube, sheet metal and timber.
+They can be applied to acrylic, ceramics, concrete, fiberglass, glass, MDF, metal tube, sheet metal and timber.

 Acrylic is a lightweight indoor / outdoor substrate that can also be fabricated, folded or molded into various shapes and sizes prior to the application of Metalier.
 As Metalier is a liquid spray it will follow any curves and go around corners easily.

 It's good in the workshop too as it is easy to prepare for coating.
 It has a softness that allows the sanders to get into it and create a good key.

 Inexpensive tiles can become stunning with the application of Metalier.
 Depending on the finish already on the tiles, and whether they are porous or non-porous, a sealing undercoat may be required first

 Ceramics are inorganic non-metallic solids created by the action of heat and subsequent cooling.

 What we know is that they are an excellent substrate for Metalier treatment and creativity.
 Just one of the many substrates ideal for Metalier coatings.